MassMutual Physician Disability Insurance Review (Updated 2022)

 A COLA rider is a built-in way to ensure that your benefits match the current cost of living rates in the country, i.e., keep up with inflation.
 The rider will adjust your monthly benefit on an annual basis, based on a fixed percentage or tied to the consumer price index.
 MassMutual’s COLA rider increases your monthly benefit by a set percentage for each year you are disabled starting after the first 12 months of receiving benefits.

 Residual Disability Rider

-- Your income declines by at least 15 percent.
+- Your income declines by at least 15%

-- You can no longer perform at least 15 percent of the duties of your occupation.
+- You can no longer perform at least 15% of your duties

-- You are unable to work in your occupation for 85 percent or more of the time as was usual prior to your disability.
+- You are unable to work in your occupation for 85% or more of the time as was usual prior to your disability

-Future Increase Option.
-The policies provide annual increase options to age 60, up to a maximum of $10,000 or three times the base monthly benefit.
+- Future increase option.
+MassMutual policies provide annual increase options to age 60, up to a maximum of $10,000 or 3x the base monthly benefit.

 - Presumptive total disability benefit.
 The policy may waive your elimination period if you sustain a total loss of at least one of the following: sight in both eyes, hearing in both ears, use of both hands, use of both feet, use of one hand and one foot.
 The disability need not be permanent to collect benefits but it must be to waive the elimination period.

 - Student loan protection.
 Radius Choice provides a monthly benefit equal to the student loan repayment up to the maximum monthly benefit while the insured is totally disabled.
 Coverage is available for a period of 10 or 15 years from the policy date.
 The option is not available on the Radius policy.